88d52bdba0366127fffca9dfa93895/txrandr/README.md

 # ttxrandr

-Auto extend monitor to the right of the main monitor with exactly resolution, work fine with 2 monitor (and not sure if you have 3 monitor)
+Auto extend monitor to the right of the main monitor with exactly resolution, work fine with 2 monitors (and not sure if you have 3 monitors)

 ## Usage